Progressive capitalism: Core principles

 Progressive capitalism principles include recognizing excessive corporate power as oppressive, viewing government as a check on private excess, understanding diverse methods for distributing economic benefits, valuing secure and well-paid workers as capitalism's consumers, and rejecting a trade-off between fairness and economic growth, with reduced inequality potentially fostering greater prosperity.
-A central tenet of progressive capitalism is its focus on enhancing overall well-being, going beyond GDP metrics to ensure that the benefits of societal progress are widely and fairly distributed among all citizens.
+A central tenet of progressive capitalism is its focus on enhancing overall well-being, going beyond GDP metrics with the explicit goal of reducing inequality across measurable dimensions such as income distribution and access to essential services.

 Stiglitz delineates four key priorities of progressive capitalism.
 Firstly, it restores equilibrium among markets, the state, and civil society to tackle issues like economic stagnation, rising inequality, and environmental degradation through government regulation and investment.
 Secondly, recognizing the pivotal role of scientific inquiry and social cooperation in wealth generation, it supports markets governed by the rule of law and democratic oversight.
 Thirdly, addressing the problem of concentrated market power, which contributes to inequality and stifles economic growth, by curbing the dominance of large corporations.
 Finally, progressive capitalism seeks to sever the nexus between economic and political influence, advocating for reforms to reduce the sway of money in politics and mitigate wealth inequality, ultimately fostering a fairer and more prosperous society.